Cloud storage is the version of cloud computing that piles data on the Internet via a cloud computing supplier who regulates and drives data depots.

 Main Differences Between Dropbox and SharePoint

-- Dropbox has password protection features only in advanced subscription levels, while SharePoint has a password protection tool in common.
+- Dropbox has only password-protection features in advanced subscription levels, while SharePoint has a password-protection tool in common.

-I am Sandeep Bhandari; I have 20 years of experience in the technology field.
-I have various technical skills and knowledge in database systems, computer networks, and programming.
-You can read more about me on my bio page.
+Sandeep Bhandari holds a Bachelor of Engineering in Computers from Thapar University (2006).
+He has 20 years of experience in the technology field.
+He has a keen interest in various technical fields, including database systems, computer networks, and programming.
+You can read more about him on his bio page.